linux-audit/audit-userspace/README.md

 CROSS COMPILING
 ---------------
 Cross compiling is not officially supported.
 There have been people that have submitted patches to make it work.
 But it is not documented how to make it work.
-It is likely that you have to somehow override CC, CXX, RANLIB, AR, LD, and NM when running configure to pickup the cross compiler, linker, archive, etc.
+It is likely that you have to somehow override CC, CXX, RANLIB, AR, LD, and NM when running configure to pickup the cross compiler, linker, archive, etc. If you have patches that fix any problems, they will be merged.
+If you have suggestions for how to improve cross compiling documentation, file an issue stating how to improve instructions.

 OVERVIEW
 --------